SmarterApp/AP_IMRT/docs/Deployment.AWS.md

 ## Deployment Instructions
 > These deployment instructions were written and tested using **`kops 1.9.0`** and **`kubectl 1.10.0`**.
 Using versions other than what is cited below may result in unpredictable results when standing up the cluster and/or deploying resources to it.

+### Upgrading Existing Deployments
+The steps below are for deploying IMRT to a new environment.
+If this is upgrading an existing environment please refer to the release notes and general upgrade notes.

+[

 ### Pre-requisites
 * Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)